Overnight train service (Indonesia)

-The Overnight train service (also known as Parcel ONS) is a freight and baggage train service that operated by Kereta Api Indonesia & KAI Logistik in Java serving the routes – and – via the southern route of Java, and Kampung Bandan– via the northern route of Java.
+The Overnight train service (also known as Parcel ONS) is a freight and baggage train service that operated by Kereta Api Indonesia & KAI Logistik in Java serving the – and – via the southern route of Java, and Kampung Bandan– via the northern route of Java.

 The parcel ONS service sets fares according to the type, weight, and distance of the goods.

-Operating
+Operational

 The Overnight Services (ONS) train was first operated around Eid al-Fitr on 3 October 2007.
 Initially, the service was only a Parcel Delivery (BHP) service.
 BHP transportation is a package transportation service using a luggage cart coupled with a passenger train.
-BHP transportation continues to operate even though starting around 2009 the Warehouse Block Train System (SKAB) was implemented across Jakarta Storage–Surabaya Pasarturi via the northern route – then known as Parcel ONS.
+BHP transportation continues to operate even though starting around 2009 the Warehouse Block Train System (SKAB) was implemented across –Surabaya Pasarturi via the northern route – then known as Parcel ONS.

 Kereta Api Indonesia operates Parcel ONS trains through the southern and central lines since the implementation of the train travel chart (Gapeka) starting 1 December 2019 So some passenger trains—previously carrying freight trains—are no longer coupled to freight trains.
 There are freight forwarding companies that collaborate with PT.
 Kereta Api Logistik (Kalog), such as Tiki ONS, JNE, Lion Parcel, &other shipping companies.

 On 11 March 2020 PT KAI operates a central line parcel train from Jakarta Storage to Malang.